error311/FileRise/README.md

 - **Multiple File Uploads with Progress:**
   - Users can select and upload multiple files at once.
 Each file upload shows an individual progress bar with percentage and upload speed, and image files display a small thumbnail preview (default icons for other file types).
 - **Built-in File Editing & Renaming:**
   - Text-based files (e.g., .txt, .html, .js) can be opened and edited in a modal window without leaving the page.
-The editor modal is resizable for convenience.
-Any file can be renamed in-place via a dedicated “Rename” action, without needing to open or re-upload it.
+The editor modal is resizable and now uses CodeMirror for syntax highlighting, line numbering, and zoom in/out functionality—allowing users to adjust the text size for a better editing experience.
+Files can also be renamed via a dedicated “Rename” action without needing to re-upload them.
-- **Batch Operations (Delete/Copy/Move):**
+- **Batch Operations (Delete/Copy/Move/Download):**
-  - Users can select one or many files and perform batch actions: delete files, copy them to another folder, or move them to a different folder.
-Action buttons for these operations remain visible whenever files exist and become enabled only when one or more files are selected.
+  - Delete Files: Delete multiple files at once.
+  - Copy Files: Copy selected files to another folder.
+  - Move Files: Move selected files to a different folder.
+  - Download Files as ZIP: Download selected files as a ZIP archive.
+Users can specify a custom name for the ZIP file via a modal dialog.
 - **Folder Management:**
   - Supports organizing files into folders and subfolders.
 Users can create new folders, rename existing folders, or delete folders.
 A dynamic folder tree in the UI allows navigation through directories and updates in real-time to reflect changes after any create, rename, or delete action.
 - **Sorting & Pagination:**